dsc-courses/practice.dsc10.com/problems/wi21-final/q7-sample.md

 Looking at the documentation for `.sample()` we can see that it accepts a few arguments.
 The first argument specifies the number of rows (which is why we specify 10).
 The next argument is a boolean that specifies if the sampling happens with or without replacement.
 By default, the sampling will occur without replacement (which happens in this question since no argument is specified so the default is evoked).
-Looking at the return, we can see that since we are sampling a dataframe a dataframe will also be returned which is why a DataFrame with 10 rows, where no two rows can be the same is correct.
+Looking at the return, we can see that since we are sampling a dataframe, a dataframe will also be returned which is why a DataFrame with 10 rows, where no two rows can be the same is correct.

 # END SOLUTION